@ledgerhq/hw-transport

 Parameter key

-the scramble key
+The scramble key to set.

 Interfaces